penelopecj/sei-project-2/README.md

 ## Key Learnings
 * Learnt to use React for the first time to build an app from scratch and to set up a single-page application with multiple components.
 * It was my first time pair coding on any project and I learnt a lot about collaborating, communcating, planning, and using Live Share to work on the same code in real time.
-This worked well enough for this short project, but I would not use this for a bigger project when it would be more useful to divide and conquer.
+This worked well enough for this short project, but I probably would not use this for a bigger project when it would be more useful to divide and conquer.
 * First time doing a hackathon-style project and working under time pressure.
 I know for the next time to be more realistic about what can be accomplished in such a short time!

 ## Unsolved Problems